KODEGAS/.github/profile/README.md

 - Get organic and expert-backed treatment suggestions.
 - Access a disease database, farming tips, and live data (like local weather).
 - Designed to support farmers with 24/7 reliability and ~90% diagnosis accuracy.

-*(Details in the WeGuard README.)*

-### (Your next project here…)
-- Maybe a smarter greenhouse dashboard?
-- A mobile alert system for IoT-based soil monitoring?
-- You tell me, we prototype, we build.

 ---

 ## How to Join the Creative Chaos